vigneshbhuvan-nus/tp/docs/DeveloperGuide.md

 UI, Logic and Model components.

 - The selected deck is retrieved from `FilteredList<Deck>` in the model component.
-- This entries in the selected deck replaces the current entries in the `UniqueEntryList` object of WordBank causing the GUI to change accordingly.
+- These entries in the selected deck replaces the current entries in the `UniqueEntryList` object of WordBank causing the GUI to change accordingly.
 - A similar approach is done for other commands that changes the GUI such as `add <entry>` and `clear` command

 #### Design Considerations